angular/angular/guides/theming-your-components.md

 ### Step 4: Include the theme mixin in your application

-Now that you've defined the carousel component's theme mixin, you can include this mixin along with the the other theme mixins in your application.
+Now that you've defined the carousel component's theme mixin, you can include this mixin along with the other theme mixins in your application.

 ```scss
 @use '~@angular/material' as mat;